National Guard troops on DC streets for Trump's crackdown will start carrying guns

 The Defense Department didn’t offer any other details about the new development or why it was needed.
 Hegseth referred to it as “common sense” on social media.

 No troops have been spotted yet with firearms around the city in the hours after the announcement.
-The decision is an escalation in the Republican administration's intervention in the nation's capital and comes as nearly 2,000 National Guard members have been stationed in the heavily Democratic city.
+But the decision is an escalation in the Republican administration's intervention in the nation's capital and comes as nearly 2,000 National Guard members have been stationed in the heavily Democratic city.

 Trump initially called up 800 members of the District of Columbia National Guard to assist federal law enforcement in his bid to crack down on crime, homelessness and illegal immigration.
 Since then, six Republican-led states have sent troops to the city, growing the military presence.